 - Models for data decisions

-MBA Degrees with Specializations in Supply Chain or Logistics Management
+Master of Business Administration with a Specialization in Supply Chain or Logistics Management

 - Designing business processes for supply chains